-Why the 3-2-1 rule is vital for your business
+Why the 3-2-1 backup rule is vital for your business

-Microsoft has packaged two options for you to choose from when backing up Windows 10 data: the newer File History introduced in Windows 8, or the more traditional image backup introduced in Vista but most notable from Windows 7.
+Microsoft has packaged two options for you to backup Windows 10 data: the newer File History introduced in Windows 8, or the more traditional image backup introduced in Vista but most notable from Windows 7.

 Open the File History backup utility